background

 For example, below (click to expand) we can see staff managed by Thanos are very stressed on average, so Thanos may need management support.
 On the other side, the staff managed by Michael Scott are very happy, so this might indicate he has valuable learnings to share.

 You can also group by department, like in the graph above (click to expand).
-If some departments have high-stress ratings it could indicate which departments may need to be looked at for readjustments and signals of things that should be changed/optimized.
+If some departments have high-stress ratings it could indicate which departments may need to be looked at for readjustments, as well as providing signals for things that should be changed/optimized.
+Likewise, those with lower stress ratings could be learning sources, as those departments or managers might be using better management styles, or better systems and processes.

-Empower staff to share ideas, suggestions & concerns to better self-actualize
+Benefit 4: Empower staff to share ideas, suggestions & concerns.

-1. Having a formal space to share ideas both encourages & facilitates innovation in the organization.
-This can be helpful to identify high-performers at scale who may be not be being nurtured by their management and team/division cultures.
+Having a specific, consistent space for staff to share ideas both encourages & facilitates innovation in the organization.
+This can also be helpful to identify high-performers at scale, especially those whose talents may be not be being nurtured by their line manager, or as a result of that team or division's work cultures.

 Tip 2: